opencivicdata/scrapers-ca/README.md

 ## Create a scraper

 Find division identifiers using the [Open Civic Data Division Identifier (OCD-ID) Viewer](https://opencivicdata.github.io/ocd-id-viewer/) or by browsing the [list of identifiers](https://github.com/opencivicdata/ocd-division-ids/blob/master/identifiers/country-ca.csv).
 In most cases, a municipality will have a division identifier with a type ID of `csd`.
-Then, create a scraper with:
+Create a scraper with:

     pupa init ca_on_toronto